jsal13/blog/md/elasticsearch-tutorial-01.md

 ## Next Time

-The "Vector Search" part of the ES tutorial ends here.
+The "Full-Text Search" part of the ES tutorial ends here.
 In the next post I'll cover the next parts of the tutorial: Vector Search and Semantic Search, as well as whatever might come out of those that piques my interest.